MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- Description-Source-ADMX -->
 This policy setting controls whether raw volume write notifications are sent to behavior monitoring.

-- If you enable or do not configure this setting, raw write notifications will be enabled.
+- If you enable or don't configure this setting, raw write notifications will be enabled.

 - If you disable this setting, raw write notifications be disabled.
 <!-- RealtimeProtection_DisableRawWriteNotification-Description-End -->